polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 I have created an App Store Connect API key and used it in [Fastlane](http://fastlane.tools) in the past but I recently found myself having to google a great part of this process again.

-For this reason, I decided to put together an *all you need to need to know* guide on authentication with App Store Connect API keys in [Fastlane](http://fastlane.tools).
+For this reason, I decided to put together an *all you need to know* guide on authentication with App Store Connect API keys in [Fastlane](http://fastlane.tools).
 This article will also show you how to **safely** store the key we'll create and **make it available to Github Actions workflows**.

 ## Creating an App Store Connect API key